The New Employee Experience

 3. Employee Experience of the Physical Workplace

 In February, Gallup reported that 56% of U.S. workers work remotely all or part of the time.
 One way to measure the employee experience is by assessing what at-home office amenities you offer and to what extent your associates are taking advantage of these offerings.
 Another way to improve the employee experience of the home office is through their technology.
-Working with your IT team can help give you an idea into what devices your employees are using, how they’re using them, and if they are working well for your employees’ needs.
+Working with your IT team can help give you an idea of what devices your employees are using, how they’re using them, and if they are working well for your employees’ needs.

 4. Experience in Using Business Apps and Software and Hardware